 1. Get Connected.

-One of the easiest ways to build your carrier database is to ask other freight brokers for referrals.
+One of the easiest ways to to find quality carriers and build your database is to ask other freight brokers for referrals.
 Even if you don’t know any other brokers, you can start networking by joining an industry organization, such as the Transportation Intermediaries Association (TIA).
 TIA is a freight broker membership community that can be a great source for building relationships, accessing resources, and getting educated on important topics in third party logistics.

-Members of TIA can access a Freight Broker Directory to find qualified drivers, and take advantage of the organization’s widely used TIA Watchdog feature.
+Members of TIA can access a directory to find qualified drivers, and take advantage of the organization’s widely used TIA Watchdog feature.
 Think of it as the Angie’s List of the trucking world: it allows TIA members to inform one another about fraudulent operators.
 Users can report unauthorized re-brokering of shipments, no-shows, cancellations, theft, unjustified loss of freight, and other issues.